ballerina-platform/ballerina-dev-website/learn/tooling-guide/cli-tools/openapi.md

 The OpenAPI tools provide the following capabilities.

- 1. Generate the Ballerina service or client code for a given OpenAPI definition.
+ 1. Generate the Ballerina service stub or client stub for a given OpenAPI definition (use `openapi` command).
- 2. Export the OpenAPI definition of a Ballerina service.
+ 2. Export the OpenAPI definition of a given Ballerina service (use `openapi` command).
- 3. Validate service implementation of a given OpenAPI Contract.
+ 3. Validate service implementation of a given OpenAPI contract (annotate your Ballerina service with `openapi` annotation).

-The `openapi` command in Ballerina is used for OpenAPI to Ballerina and Ballerina to OpenAPI code generations.
-Code generation from OpenAPI to Ballerina can produce service stubs and client stubs.

-The OpenAPI compiler plugin will allow you to validate a service implementation against an OpenAPI contract during the compile time.
-This plugin ensures that the implementation of a service does not deviate from its OpenAPI contract.
+    - The OpenAPI compiler plugin will allow you to validate a service implementation against an OpenAPI contract during the compile time.This plugin ensures that the implementation of a service does not deviate from its OpenAPI contract.

 ### OpenAPI to Ballerina

-#### Generating Service and Client Stub from an OpenAPI Contract

 ```bash
 bal openapi -i <openapi-contract-path>